 Tip: If you’re struggling to pay your debts, click here.

-When you enter into a credit agreement with the bank, there is an agreement on how and when your debt will be repaid, which could include a debit order, says Cowyk Fox, managing executive of Everyday Banking at Absa.
+When you borrow from the bank, there is an agreement on how and when your debt will be repaid, which could include a debit order, says Cowyk Fox, managing executive of Everyday Banking at Absa.

 This is the arrangement until you start making the payment or there are insufficient funds in the account to allow for the debit order to process successfully.
 This ultimately results in a breach of the agreement and the lending account falling into arrears.